No. 18 Arizona State rallies to beat Washington State 38-34

+“He’s just phenomenal,” said Arizona State’s Eno Benjamin, who had 137 yards and a touchdown rushing.
+“The way he goes through practice, you wouldn’t think he’s a freshman.”

+Arizona State (5-1, 2-1 Pac-12) trailed by three after Blake Mazza made a 31-yard field goal with 2 1/2 minutes left.
+Taking over at their own 25-yard line, the Sun Devils moved quickly down the field behind Daniels’ pinpoint passing.

-The freshman capped the drive with his scramble, helicoptering off a defender into the end zone.
+The freshman who led similar drives in wins against Michigan State and Cal capped it with his scramble, helicoptering off a defender into the end zone.

 Daniels threw for 363 yards on 26-of-36 passing.
 Aiyuk had seven catches for 196 yards despite an illness that kept him out for portions of the game.